docker/docs/datacenter/ucp/2.0/guides/installation/scale-your-cluster.md

 * Active: the node can receive and execute tasks.
 * Paused: the node continues running existing tasks, but doesn't receive new ones.
-* Drained: the node won't receive new tasks.
+* Drained: the node can't receive new tasks.
 Existing tasks are stopped and replica tasks are launched in active nodes.

 ![](../images/scale-your-cluster-4.png){: .with-border}